linux-surface/kernel/Documentation/driver-api/surface_aggregator/overview.rst

 communicate via HID, specifically using a HID-over-I2C device, whereas on 5th and later generations, communication takes place via a USART serial device.
-In accordance to the drivers found on other operating systems, we refer to the serial device and its driver as Surface Serial Hub (SSH) and when needed to differentiate between both types of SAM as SAM-over-SSH, in contrast to SAM-over-HID for the former variant.
+In accordance to the drivers found on other operating systems, we refer to the serial device and its driver as Surface Serial Hub (SSH).
+When needed, we differentiate between both types of SAM by referring to them as SAM-over-SSH and SAM-over-HID.

 Currently, this subsystem only supports SAM-over-SSH.
 The SSH communication interface is described in more detail below.
 The HID interface has not been